manuelsanti1986/core-python/README.md

 - **Key Takeaways:**
   - Dictionary comprehensions do not work directly on `dict` sources.
   - Comprehensions should have no side-effects (such as `print()`), meaning that they should ideally be truly functional.
+  - Generators only do enough work to produce the requested data.
+This  allows them to model very large sequences such as:
+    - Sensor readings
+    - Mathematical sequences
+    - Contents of large files
   - Definitions:
     - **iterable:** Can be passed to `iter()` to produce an *iterator*
     - **iterator:** Can be passed to `next()` to get the next value in the sequence